Image: sakonlawat saelee/Shutterstock.com

 Types & Varieties

-The flesh of dragon fruit can vary from white (with pink or yellow skin) to hot pink or deep red with tiny black seeds.
-Flavor is associated with the color of the flesh: whitish dragon fruit often has a mild taste while darker, redder flesh can be sweeter and juicier.
+The ?esh of dragon fruit can vary from white (with pink or yellow skin) to hot pink or deep red with tiny black seeds.
+Flavor is associated with the color of the ?esh: whitish dragon fruit often has a mild taste while darker, redder ?esh can be sweeter and juicier.

 As a relatively new entrant to the U.S. tropical fruit landscape, there is still uncertainty about which varieties are optimal for growing domestically.

-There is ongoing research into varietals with colorful names for the U.S. market, such as American Beauty, Armando, Bien Hoa Red, Bien Hoa White, Cebra, Colombiana, Delight, Haley’s Comet, Mexicana, Orejona, Physical Graffiti, Rosa, San Ignacio, Seoul Kitchen, Valdivia Roja, Vietnamese Giant, and Yellow Dragon.
+As a result, there is ongoing research into numerous varietals with colorful names for the expanding U.S. market.
+Among the candidates are American Beauty, Armando, Bien Hoa Red, Bien Hoa White, Cebra, Colombiana, Delight, Haley’s Comet, Mexicana, Orejona, Physical Gra?ti, Rosa, San Ignacio, Seoul Kitchen, Valdivia Roja, Vietnamese Giant, and Yellow Dragon.

 Growing well in tropical lowlands, the perennial dragon fruit is a type of climbing cactus plant that can live as long as two decades.